-Also, highlighted in Working Mother Magazine as a top read for holiday travel, be sure to put #1 Amazon Best Selling Author Tina Ann Forkner’s award-winning novel, Waking Up Joy, on your reading list.
+Chosen by Working Mother Magazine as a top read for holiday travel, Forkner’s Award-Winning novel, Waking Up Joy, should be on your list.

 Dear Readers —

 I’m so glad you decided to stop by!
 This is where you can learn more about my novels, as well as a little bit more about me.

 My story isn’t all that miraculous, but it’s a story of hard work and perseverance.
 I think my story proves that an author can come from any background.
 I’m a mom of three college-age students, I have a Bachelor Degree from Sacramento State, and am a substitute teacher in beautiful Cheyenne, Wyoming where my husband and I live, work, and play.
 I’ve lived in a lot of beautiful places from Oklahoma, to the United Kingdom, to California, but Wyoming is definitely one of those rugged states that becomes even more beautiful as time goes by.

 I like to say that I’m a proud Wyoming girl with a Southern heart.
 After two decades of Wyoming living, a part of me has easily become a proud Wyoming girl, but I have to admit that another part of me will always reside in the South/Midwest where I grew up.
 I was raised in a small town with very humble, and amazing, parents in Northeastern Oklahoma right in the three corners of Oklahoma, Arkansas, and Missouri, so I still consider that gorgeous area between Green Country and the lower Ozarks my other home.